 Management of contacts

-The World Health Organization defines a contact as a person who has experienced any one of the following exposures during the 2 days before and the 14 days after the onset of symptoms of a probable or confirmed case:
+The World Health Organization defines a contact as a person who has experienced any one of the following exposures to a probable or confirmed case:

-Face-to-face contact with a probable or confirmed case within 1 metre (3 feet) and for more than 15 minutes
+Face-to-face contact with a probable or confirmed case within 1 metre (3 feet) and for at least 15 minutes

 Direct physical contact with a probable or confirmed case